russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tasks/Trading Cards, Part 1.md

 ## Progress and due date

-The task is due by 11 PM this Monday, November 18, 2024.
+The task is due by 11 PM on Monday, November 18, 2024.

 After each class, [on Notion](https://notion.so), be sure to:
 - [ ] Share progress regularly